For journalists & event organizers

 Katherine Elkins writes about AI as a genuinely new kind of intelligence — what it actually does to human creativity, authority, and knowing, and why the dominant frameworks for understanding it keep getting the answer wrong.
 She has been working at this question since 2016, when she co-founded what is documented as the world’s first human-centered AI curriculum.

-She serves as the MLA’s Principal Investigator in the NIST AI Safety Institute Consortium and leads a Schmidt Sciences HAVI grant for the Archival Intelligence project.
+She co-leads the team representing the MLA at the NIST AI Safety Institute Consortium and is Co-PI of a Schmidt Sciences HAVI grant for the Archival Intelligence project.
 She is working on a series of essays arguing that the economists, computer scientists, and policy experts now weighing in on AI are each missing the same thing.
 Her research has been presented at ICML and covered in Forbes, the Christian Science Monitor, and NPR.

 She is the author of The Shapes of Stories (Cambridge University Press, 2022) and a professor at Kenyon College.